kirilltitov/FDBSwift/README.md

 // Consider it auto-rollback.
 // Please refer to official docs on reset and cancel behaviour:
 // https://apple.github.io/foundationdb/api-c.html#c.fdb_transaction_reset

+// also see other public methods in FDB.swift and Transaction.swift
 ```

 ## Warning

-This package is on ~extremely~ ~very~ quite early stage.
-Though I did some RW-tests on my machine (macOS), I do not recommend to use it in real production (yet) (soon tho).
+This package is on ~extremely~ ~very~ ~quite~ moderately early stage.
+Though I did some RW-tests (including highload tests) on my machine (macOS) and got all tests passing on Ubuntu, I would recommend to use it in production with caution.
+Obviously, I am not responsible of shark attack and your data corruption.

 ## TODOs